- Visit Butler

 Transfer Application Process

-To submit a transfer application, you need to have completed 12 or more credit hours of college coursework after high school graduation or be seeking a second bachelor's degree.
+To submit a transfer application, you need to have completed 12 or more credit hours of college coursework at a regionally accredited university after high school graduation or be seeking a second bachelor's degree.
 Transfer admission is done on a rolling basis, but you'll need to know about these important dates.
 Questions?
-Email email@example.com.
+Email firstname.lastname@example.org.

 Transfer Application Requirements